wp-plugins/cyclone-slider-2/README.txt

 = 2.5.1 - 2013-03-29 =
 * Bug fix to allow small images to be inserted.
 * Improved cyclone_settings.
-* Improved slideshow not found message.
+* Improved slider not found message.
 * Updated cycle 2 js files.
 * Added plugin version to fix caching problem on JS and CSS.
 * Added upgrade notice.